Why You Should Practice Yoga During Pregnancy

 It is well-known that yoga can make its devotees stronger - not only physically, but mentally, emotionally, and spiritually as well.
 Women who practice yoga during pregnancy can learn how to improve their comfort throughout each stage and glean tools to ensure a positive birth experience.
 Many women have met some of their closest friends while bonding on the yoga mat during pregnancy.
 But in an age of social isolation, when expecting moms can’t physically attend a class in a yoga studio or have their full support team in the delivery room, how can yoga help make pregnancy and labor easier?

-Due to the pandemic, Randi’s classes and workshops are currently operating virtually, but they offer students the same opportunity as in person: uninterrupted time for self-care, stress relief, strength-building, and social connection.
+Due to the pandemic, Randi’s classes and workshops have been operating virtually, but they offer students the same opportunity as in person: uninterrupted time for self-care, stress relief, strength-building, and social connection.
 Though they may be through a screen (as is the norm these days), these takeaways for pregnant and new moms are only the beginning.
 Randi shared with us what she has discovered to be the top benefits of yoga throughout pregnancy, childbirth, and beyond, as well as some insights on improving outcomes for moms in general.

 Ten Benefits of Yoga During Every Stage of Pregnancy: